• Skip to primary navigation

 Last Updated on March 13, 2019 by Swagatam 27 Comments

-The following post explains a simple ambient light dependent LED illumination controller circuit.
+In this post I have explained a simple ambient light dependent LED illumination controller circuit.
 The light fades or intensifies proportionately i response to the ambient light conditions.
 With brighter daylights, the LEd illumination gets softer and vice versa.
 The idea was requested by one of the dedicated members of this blog.

 Technical Specifications